scala/docs.scala-lang/_tour/variances.md

 redirect_from: "/tutorials/tour/variances.html"
 ---

-Variance lets you control how type parameters behave with regards to subtyping.
+Variance lets you control how type parameters behave with regard to subtyping.
 Scala supports variance annotations of type parameters of [generic classes](generic-classes.html), to allow them to be covariant, contravariant, or invariant if no annotations are used.
 The use of variance in the type system allows us to make intuitive connections between complex types.

 {% tabs variances_1 %}
 {% tab 'Scala 2 and 3' for=variances_1 %}